GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/07.Standing-by-a-Purpose-True/docs.md

 Who for God had been a host
 By joining Daniel's band!

-Refrain:
-Dare to be a Daniel,
-Dare to stand alone!
-Dare to have a purpose firm!
-Dare to make it known!

 3.
 Many giants great and tall,
 Stalking through the land,
 Headlong to the earth would fall
 If met by Daniel's band!

-Refrain:
-Dare to be a Daniel,
-Dare to stand alone!
-Dare to have a purpose firm!
-Dare to make it known!

 4.
 Hold the temperance banner high!